Pauli resonance states in light nuclei: how they appear and how they can be eliminated: Method ROF

-We suggest another method to struggle with the Pauli resonance states in light nuclei.
-This method relay on properties of matrix elements of the norm kernel.
-By analyzing \ properties of the matrix elements, our attention was attracted by behavior of diagonal matrix elements $\left\langle n|n\right\rangle $.
-In many cases the matrix element $\left\langle 0|0\right\rangle $ and some times matrix element $\left\langle 1|1\right\rangle $ are very small with respect to other diagonal matrix elements.
-The analysis also showed (revealed) that matrix elements of corresponding row ($\left\langle 0|n\right\rangle $, $\left\langle 1|n\right\rangle $) and columns ($\left\langle n|0\right\rangle $, $\left\langle n|1\right\rangle $) are also very small.
-Besides, it was shown above (Section \ref{Sec:PropertPR}) that oscillator functions with $n=0$ and sometimes with $n=1$ dominate in the wave function of the Pauli resonance states.
-Thus we suggest to omit those part of the matrix $\left\Vert \left\langle n|\widetilde{n}\right\rangle \right\Vert $ whose diagonal matrix elements are very small.
-We also suggest a criteria for smallness of the diagonal matrix elements.
-Let us introduce minimal value of the diagonal matrix elements $O_{\min}$ which will mark a border between the Pauli forbidden (or almost forbidden) and Pauli allowed states.
+We suggest another method to struggle with the Pauli resonance states in light nuclei in the improved and advanced RGM calculations.
+This is because the Pauli resonances don't appear in actual nuclei, but appear in theoretical calculations.
+The method is based on properties of the matrix elements of the norm kernel.
+By analyzing the properties of matrix elements, our attention was focused on by behavior of diagonal matrix elements $\left\langle n|n\right\rangle $.
+In many cases, the matrix element $\left\langle 0|0\right\rangle $ and, sometimes, matrix element $\left\langle 1|1\right\rangle $ are very small with respect to other diagonal matrix elements.
+The analysis also revealed that the matrix elements of the corresponding rows ($\left\langle 0|n\right\rangle $, $\left\langle 1|n\right\rangle $) and columns ($\left\langle n|0\right\rangle $, $\left\langle n|1\right\rangle $) are also very small.
+Besides, it was shown above (Section \ref{Sec:PropertPR}) that the oscillator functions with $n=0$ and, sometimes, with $n=1$ dominate in the wave functions of the Pauli resonance states.
+Thus, we suggest to omit those parts of the matrix $\left\Vert \left\langle n|\widetilde{n}\right\rangle \right\Vert $ whose diagonal matrix elements are very small.
+We also suggest a criterion of smallness for the diagonal matrix elements.
+Let us introduce the minimal value of the diagonal matrix elements $O_{\min}$ which will mark a border between the Pauli forbidden (or almost forbidden) and Pauli allowed states.
 Within our method, all diagonal matrix elements which are smaller than $O_{\min}$ will be omitted with their correspondent rows and columns.

-Analysis of the diagonal matrix elements of the norm kernel leads us to the conclusion that in many two-cluster cases, considered above, $O_{\min}$ can be set to 0.2.
-This can be seen in Figs. \ref{Fig:Ovlp6LiDL0}, \ref{Fig:Ovlp6LiNL0L1}, \ref{Fig:Ovlp6LiAL0L1}.
+The analysis of the diagonal matrix elements of the norm kernel leads us to the conclusion that in many improved and advanced two-cluster cases, considered above, $O_{\min}$ can be set to 0.2.
+This can be seen in Figs. \ref{Fig:Ovlp6LiDL0}, \ref{Fig:Ovlp6LiAL0L1}.
 Such a value can be also used both for the case of one or two Pauli resonance states.